-A tapered fiber can be produced by gently stretching an optical fiber while it is heated e.g. over a flame, such that the glass becomes soft.
+A tapered optical fiber can be produced by gently stretching an optical fiber while it is heated e.g. over a flame, such that the glass becomes soft.
 This procedure makes the fiber thinner over some length of e.g. a few millimeters or centimeters.
 The fiber core also gets thinner by the same factor as the total fiber.

 Tapers for Mode Matching

 Moderate tapers are sometimes used for the purpose of mode matching: it is possible, e.g., to reduce the mode area for one end of a standard single-mode fiber in order to achieve an improved coupling to some small-area waveguide (→ mode field converters).

 Tapers for Mode Filtering

 Another application is mode filtering: the higher-order guided modes become quite weakly guided or disappear completely in a moderately stretched fiber region, so that largely only light in the fundamental fiber mode remains.
-Figure 1 shows how light in the LP11 mode is completely lost in the tapered region, whereas light in the fundamental mode (see Figure 2) hardly experiences any losses and even does not undergo a substantial change of mode size (for the chosen parameters).
+Figure 1 shows how light in the LP11 mode is completely lost in the tapered region (here with a 50% reduction in core diameter), whereas light in the fundamental mode (see Figure 2) hardly experiences any losses and even does not undergo a substantial change of mode size (for the chosen parameters).

 Strongly Tapered Fibers